timgreen/hcm/docs/CONFIG.md

 The main config of hcm is `$HOME/.hcm/config.yml`.

-Which could be a symlink, its actual path (`readlink -f`) will be use as the base for the relative paths mentioned in config.
+Which could be a symlink, its actual path (`readlink`, only resolve one level) will be use as the base for the relative paths mentioned in config.

 > #### WHY use actual path as relative base?
 >